 MISSION OF ROANE COUNTY BUILDING INSPECTIONS, CODES & ZONING OFFICE

 - Our mission is to inform builders, designers, property owners and other interested parties about the processes of building permitting, inspecting and related topics in Roane County.
 The information we provide is intended to help clarify the requirements which must be satisfied for the various types of permits issued, to expedite the permitting process and to eliminate as many problems as possible in the implementation and enforcement of the codes and ordinances adopted by Roane County, for the health, safety, and welfare of the present and future inhabitants.
 Also to protect against the loss of life, injury, investment and property damage for all citizens.

 Roane County adopts the 2012 International Residential Code

 By Glen Cofer, Building Official

-Tennessee counties which have building codes must insure that their codes are no older than seven years.
+Tennessee counties which have building codes must ensure that their codes are no older than seven years.
 In November, Roane County adopted the 2012 International Residential Code, replacing the 2006 Code.
 Major changes to the code are:

 - Work exempt from permit:

 - One-story detached accessory structures used as tool and storage sheds, playhouses and similar uses, provided the floor areas do not exceed 200 square feet,